mystoragebox/Folder_Structure/Images_folder.md

 # Home Photos and Videos Folder
 If you're like me you've no doubt had many phones and cameras over the years.
 I recently came up with this folder structure I'm happy with for saving images and videos.
+I assume that you are already in the root folder for the images eg:

+* `C:\IMAGES\.....`

 ### Folder Names
-The folder names start with the year and month then you can type in keywords to describe where the contents came from.
+You start with the main year folder than create sub-folders for the months.
+You can then type in metadata into the month folder name to describe where the contents came from.
 Keeping it basic is key, I use a combination of what device it is and if the files belong to another family member.
 I have a few examples below:

-* `2021\12-Motorola Edge20`
+* `2021\12-Motorola Edge20` - My own device
-* `2021\12-Sony A7RIII`
+* `2021\12-Sony A7RIII` - My own device
-* `2021\12-Sony ZV1-Joel`
+* `2021\12-Sony ZV1-Joel` - A family members device

-Note how the three above folders are from the same year and month but have seperate folders for each device.

 ### Searchable Files
 To keep the files searchable I write a few words in the filename.
 You should use descriptive words for this that clearly convey what the file is for.
 I edit the filenames with powertoys when copying to my pc.
 Below are a few examples: